lf-edge/eve/docs/README.md

 binary blob that it receives from the Controller, currently we still have to rely on an ad-hoc collection of configuration files that serve the same purpose.
-We expect these configuration files to go away relatively quickly, but for now EVE is still stuck with at least *DevicePortConfig/global.json* and *GlobalConfig/global.json* and they are documented in [legacy configuration](CONFIG.md).
+We expect these configuration files to go away relatively quickly, but for now EVE is still stuck with at least *DevicePortConfig/global.json* and it is documented in [legacy configuration](CONFIG.md).
 See [the following FAQ entry](FAQ.md) for how to manage both of these legacy files.